TheComputerGenie/KMD-solo-mining/README.md

 ## The solo miner's solo pool
 The objective is a "light-weight" pool that does what needs to be done.
+This pool will **not** work for MCL (due to alternating blocks using CCs), if I do make a pool for it that pool will be on its own.

 ## When all else fails: RTFM!